 Red and Processed Meats

-High amounts of red and processed meats in the diet and low amounts of fiber is a risk factor for the development of IBD and risk of flare (8).
+High amounts of red meat and processed meats in the diet and low amounts of fiber is also a risk factor for the development of IBD and risk of flare (8).
 In addition, the IOIBD guidelines have also recommended reduced or limited amounts in the diet in UC (6).

-We know that alcohol even in moderate intakes of 1-3 glasses per week can increase intestinal permeability (or leakiness) which can increase risk of flares over the long term (9, 10, 11).
+We know that alcohol even in moderate intakes of 1-3 glasses per week can increase intestinal permeability (or leakiness) which can also increase risk of flares over the long term (9, 10, 11).
 Not to mention, wine especially is often higher in sulfites- another IBD trigger mentioned above.

 Spicy foods (symptom trigger only)